Evaneos/ev-fdm/README.md

 This repository contains the following things:

- - the main framework code, in the js and less directories
+ - the main framework code, in the `core` directory
+ - the plugin code, available in the `plugin` directory
  - the compiled files, in the dist directory

+NB: Different compiled files can be found.
+You'll have the default ones, with all the js files from plugins and core concatenated in one file (`ev-fdm-core-and-plugins.js`).
+But also the `js` files before concatenation, corresponding to the `core` and `plugins`

 ## Requirements